ArsalMajid/odin-recipes/README.md

 Iteration 1: Initial Structure
 In the first iteration, you'll set up the foundational structure of your recipe website.
 Start by creating an index.html file within the odin-recipes directory.
 This file will serve as the homepage of your site.
 You'll fill this file with the basic HTML boilerplate, which includes the <!DOCTYPE html>, <html>, <head>, and <body> tags.
 Inside the <body>, add a main heading <h1> with the text "Odin Recipes."
 This provides a clear title for your site and sets up the page for future content.

+Iteration 2: Recipe Page
+Next, create a subdirectory within odin-recipes named recipes to house individual recipe pages.
+Inside this new directory, create an HTML file for each recipe.
+Name these files after the recipes they will contain, such as lasagna.html.
+For now, each recipe page should simply have an <h1> heading with the recipe's name.
+This serves as a placeholder and helps you organize each recipe page.
+Return to index.html and add a link to the newly created recipe page.
+Use the <a> tag to link to recipes/recipename.html, and ensure the link text matches the recipe name for consistency and clarity.